 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 18.95 minutes getting to work every day.

-Sewall's Point is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Sewall's Point doesn't have a public transportation system that people use for their commute.

 The per capita income in Sewall's Point in 2022 was $100,933, which is wealthy relative to Florida and the nation.
 This equates to an annual income of $403,732 for a family of four.